clamarque/MyWorkflow/README.md

 ## Gulp Task

-By typing <code>gulp</code> or anothers tasks in your terminal, this will create 2 defaults folders
+By typing <code>gulp</code> or anothers tasks in your terminal, this will create 2 defaults folders (mkdirp):
 - assets
 - public